kushlku/kushlku.github.io/_includes/about.md

-Hi!
 I am an Applied Scientist at Amazon with 7+ years of experience (5+ years in catalog) applying cutting-edge AI/ML techniques to real-world problems.
 I hold a Bachelor's degree in Mathematics and Scientific Computing from IIT Kanpur (batch of 2018).

 Current Research Interests:
 - Approximate Nearest Neighbor Search